binaricorn/mfadt-majorstudio-1/Assignments/README.md

 # MFADT Major Studio 1 Assignments

-We'll go on the wild ride of ideation together, and learn about the world and each other.

 ## Part 1
 * [5 in 5](five-in-five.md)
 * [(In class) Brainstorm around interest areas and research domains](brainstorm-domains.md)